My courses help students apply philosophical skills to thrive in diverse democracies.

 3000 Level

-PhD and MPHIL
+PhD and MPhil

 • I supervise research students on various topics related to the courses above and my own authored books and articles.
 In order to evaluate my potential suitability to supervise a research project I require three things: 1) a copy of your transcripts from previous undergraduate and graduate studies in philosophy of religion, history of ideas or a cognate discipline; 2) a curriculum vitae with publications and relevant experience; and, 3) a research thesis proposal which should outline your project’s background, aims, methodology and outcomes stating its contribution to new knowledge, thesis chapter completion timeline, and bibliography.
 Further guidelines on research proposals are available here.
-Further details on the university's formal application process are available here.
+Details on the university's formal application process are available here.

 University Service & Engagement